'Threats, Assaults And Slander’: Why Dalit Activist Who Entered Sabarimala Is Seeking Asylum

-On January 2, 2019, two women, Bindu Ammini and Kanaka Durga, entered Sabarimala Ayyappa Temple in Kerala, replete with police escorts and the cover of darkness.
+On January 2, 2019, two women, Bindu Ammini and Kanaka Durga, entered Sabarimala Ayyappa Temple in Kerala with police escorts and uner the cover of darkness.
 This was the first time that women between the age group 10-50 visited the temple that traditionally banned their entry.
-Their long climb to the hill shrine, three months after the Supreme Court lifted age barriers on the entry of women and was viewedby many as a quantum leap towards gender justice.
+Their long climb to the hill shrine, three months after the Supreme Court lifted age barriers on the entry of women was viewed by many as a quantum leap towards gender justice.

 In the latest incident, she was attacked by a man at Kozhikode beach on January 5 in full public view.
 On social media, a viral video of the assault filmed by an onlooker showed the bare-legged assailant pinning Bindu down by her neck in an attempt to bang her head on the ground.